 Frequently asked questions

-No. We've implemented a system in our cart that allows the customs duties and VAT applicable to your country to b calculated and paid.
-So you won't have to pay anything upon receiving your watch.
+We've implemented a system in our cart that automatically calculates and pays your country's respective customs duties and VAT, in locations where this is possible.
+So you won't have anything to pay when you receive your watch.

 For a watch to be considered Swiss Made, at least 60% of its value must come from Switzerland, its movement must be Swiss, and it must be assembled in Switzerland.
 That means that a Swiss Made watch may be of great quality while a large part of its components come from abroad.

 For greater clarity, we've banked on total transparency and chosen both Swiss and foreign components for their defining features and value for money, rather than to meet the criteria of a misleading label.
 That's why, although the majority of our models comfortably satisfy the criteria, we've decided not to put the Swiss Made label on our watches.

 To avoid excess stock, the gray market and any waste, we decided on a pre-order system.
 It seemed more logical to only produce the quantities that have already been sold.
 For that reason, we launch pre-orders for a new edition once or twice a year, each for a period of 2 to 4 weeks.
 We're generally ready for delivery 9 months later.
 While you're waiting, we enable you to experience the birth of your watch with a lot of videos and photos.

 The NB24 watches have a lug width of 24mm.
 The straps are compatible with the ANOMALY-01, ANOMALY-02 AND X41 watches.
 The DAY41 37 and 40mm watches, on the other hand, have lug width of 21mm, and require straps which are not suitable for the other collections.